 1. Donner DST-100SL

-Best Left Handed Electric Guitar Package
+Best Beginner Left Handed Electric Guitar Package

-The Donner DST-100SL is without a doubt the best left handed electric guitar package in terms of sheer value for money.
+The Donner DST-100SL is without a doubt the best beginner left handed electric guitar package in terms of sheer value for money.
 You needn’t worry about spending time researching the perfect rig, as this bundle includes everything you could possibly need to get started with left handed guitar.

 Sure, cheaper beginner left handed electric guitar packages are available, but the poor quality and reliability of those kits means that I cannot recommend them with a clear conscience.
 While most of the less expensive bundles can essentially be considered as toys, Donner has managed to put together a solid kit here for a still relatively low price.